Vyral/jorge-gonzalez/_posts/2021-01-07-q-have-you-had-your-real-estate-checkup-yet.md

 1:27—How often do you think about the value your home has accumulated?&nbsp;

-2:30—Even if you own just one property, it’s important to analyze the value accumulated in your equity and consider redeploying it
+2:30—Whether you own multiple properties, or just one, it’s important to analyze the value accumulated in your equity and consider redeploying it

 4:09—My offer to calculate your home’s equity&nbsp;